seywerth/smartics/README.md

 ## Description and Specification
 This is a Springboot application to run with MariaDB as Database accessed via JPA, enabled REST access.
 As package manager Maven is used.
-It runs with Java OpenJDK 11.
+It runs with Java OpenJDK 8 to 11.
 Time to setup: (depending on linux experience level) 5 to 20 mins.

 ## Installation